 - 2-3 bartlett pears

 After that's done, mix all of the above ingredients together in a blender (Author's note: My grandma told me to use a blender but I figured using a hand mixer would be fine, but the custard batter ended up being not smooth and homogenous enough.
 I'll use a blender from now on) and blend until completely smooth.
-Pour the mixture over the pears and bake in the oven for about 45 minutes.
+Pour the mixture over the pears and bake in

 You'll know that the pear custard is ready when it's golden brown all over.
 Unfortunately, as I mentioned before, my custard was a little too bubbly because of my use of the mixer, so it was bubbly as it was baking and the bubbles got a little burned, but the rest of the custard should be pretty tasty.
 Let the custard rest for about 5 minutes, it will collapse like most custards and be a lot flatter than when it first came out of the oven.